dmitriz/aligna/opinionated/rules-js.md

 The following decisions have been **carefully considered** and are **not open for debate**:

-1. **Use CommonJS over ES Modules** - CommonJS is natively supported while ES Modules often require additional tooling.
+1. **Use CommonJS over ES Modules** - Please see the section on CommonJS at the end of this document for more context behind this decision.

 2. **Handle Environment Variables for Secrets Securely** - While environment variables are common in cloud-native deployments, they must be handled with care to avoid exposing secrets to the entire process environment.
 Recommended practices include integrating with secret management tools (e.g., HashiCorp Vault, AWS Secrets Manager), using runtime encryption, and enforcing strict linting to detect potential leaks.